mothur/mothur.github.io/_wiki/remove.seqs.md

 The dups parameter is only be used in tandem with a namefile.
-By default dups is set to true, which means that if any sequence in a specific line of the names file is in your .accnos file all sequences in that line will be removed.
+By default dups is set to true, which means that if any sequence in a specific line of the name file is in your .accnos file all sequences in that line will be removed.
 For example, let's look at the following line from the esophagus.unique.good.accnos: